Sankeerthan13/Traffic-Congestion-Detection/Readme.md

-# Traffic Congestion Prediction Application
+# Traffic Congestion Detection Application

 ## Overview

-This is a traffic congestion prediction application built with FastAPI, leveraging machine learning models to analyze and predict traffic conditions from video inputs.
+This is a Traffic congestion detection application built with FastAPI, leveraging machine learning models to analyze and predict traffic conditions from video inputs.
 Developed as a group project under the Center of Excellence in AI & ML, it provides a robust API for processing both video and individual frame predictions.

 ## Features